sebastian-konicz/WRM/README.md

 In this chapter, I will try to answer the question of how atmospheric conditions affect the popularity of the system.
 To do that first I have to calculate the correlation coefficient between the number of rides and individual weather factors like temperature, sensed temperature (atemp), precipitation, humidity, and wind speed.
 The values of individual coefficients are visible in the graph below in the bottom row.

 From the table below its visible that only two weather factors have a fairly significant influence (greater than 0,5) on the number of rides:
-- temperature / sensed temperature has a positive influence - i.e the higher temperature the more rented bikes
+- temperature / sensed temperature has a positive influence - i.e the higher temperature the more rented bikes;
 - humidity has a negative influence - i.e the higher humidity the less rented bikes.

 ![heatmapDaily](images/plots/heatmapDaily.png)